 State law requires the Housing Element to be updated every eight years.
 The City’s current Housing Element for the 2014 to 2021 planning period (5th Cycle) is linked below, which will remain valid until the 2021-2029 Housing Element Update is adopted in fall 2021.

-- Appendix C – Review of Past Accomplishments
+- Attachment No. 6 - Appendix C - Weblink to Review of Past Accomplishments

-- Appendix D – Assessment of Fair Housing
+- Attachment No. 7 - Appendix D - Weblink to Assessment of Fair Housing

 Physical MEETING RECAP